 - Paul Stewart - Friend of Preservation

-Potlatch No:1 Credit Union has agreed to sponsor the Lewiston Orchid Awards for 2019.
+Potlatch Number 1 Credit Union has agreed to sponsor the Lewiston Orchid Awards for 2019.
 The Historic Preservation Commission and staff thank the Community Sponsor for their kind generosity.

-The Carnegie Library nomination to the National Register of Historic Places and Sites has been approved June 13, 2018.
+The Carnegie Library nomination (PDF) to the National Register of Historic Places and Sites has been approved on June 13, 2018.
 The Carnegie Library was built in 1904 and located in the northern section of Pioneer Park.
-Next steps are to look for funding that can help with it's rehabilitation using grants and local private partnerships.
+The next steps are to look for funding that can help with its rehabilitation using grants and local private partnerships.
 Congratulations to all those who were involved with this prestigious nomination.